 I’ve decided that my Spirit Animal is a Golden Retriever: I never meet a stranger, great with kids and I’m relatively housebroken.

 I’m a natural storyteller who happens to love beer.
-Red Brick has a story that is over 20 years old now.
+Atlanta Brewing has a story that is over 20 years old now.
 What’s better than to drink beer and tell stories?

 If I’m not working, I’m most likely with my wife and daughter.
 They’re kind of crazy but they are REALLY pretty and they keep me on my toes.